Philippines to sanction firms involved in deadly fire if safety skirted

 “The truth will come out,” he said.

-It did not immediately respond to a Reuters query on Tuesday about safety protocols at its Davao office.

-The company has offices in Texas, California, New York and Toronto and more than 3,500 market research, consulting, media, healthcare and corporate clients.
+Research Now SSI has offices in Texas, California, New York and Toronto and more than 3,500 market research, consulting, media, healthcare and corporate clients.

-In a Sunday statement, it said it was helping to support funeral arrangements and would create a fund for contributions to help victims’ families.

 The Call Centre Association of the Philippines (CCAP) said it was waiting for a full report from Research Now SSI, but saw no problem with its members meeting workplace safety standards.